Kahaani

-Made on a shoestring budget of ₹80 million, Kahaani was conceived and developed by Ghosh, who co-wrote the film with Advaita Kala.
-The crew often employed guerrilla-filmmaking techniques on Kolkata's city streets to avoid attracting attention.
-Its creative portrayal of the city and its use of local crew and cast members made it a notable film.
+Made on a budget of ₹80 million, Kahaani was conceived and developed by Ghosh, who co-wrote the film with Advaita Kala.
+The crew often employed guerrilla-filmmaking techniques on Kolkata's streets to avoid attracting attention.
+Its creative portrayal of the city and its use of local crew and cast made it a notable film.
 Kahaani explores themes of feminism and motherhood in a male-dominated Indian society.
 The film also makes several allusions to Satyajit Ray's films, such as Charulata (1964), Aranyer Din Ratri (1970), and Joi Baba Felunath (1979).
-The film's musical score and soundtrack are composed by Clinton Cerejo and Vishal–Shekhar respectively, with cinematography handled by Setu and editing done by Namrata Rao.
+The film's musical score and soundtrack were composed by Clinton Cerejo and Vishal–Shekhar respectively, with cinematography handled by Setu and editing done by Namrata Rao.

 Kahaani was released worldwide on 9 March 2012.
 Critics praised the screenplay, the cinematography and the performances of the lead actors.
 Following critical acclaim and word-of-mouth publicity, the film earned ₹1.04 billion worldwide in 50 days.
 The film won several awards, including three National Film Awards and five Filmfare Awards.
 The latter included trophies for Best Director (Ghosh) and Best Actress (Vidya).
 The film was remade by Sekhar Kammula in Telugu as Anaamika (2014) with Nayanthara reprising Vidya's role.
 A spiritual successor, titled Kahaani 2: Durga Rani Singh, was released on 2 December 2016.

 Plot

-A poison-gas attack on a Kolkata Metro Rail compartment kills the passengers on board.
-Two years later Vidya Bagchi, a pregnant British-Indian software engineer, arrives in Kolkata from London during the Durga Puja festivities in search of her missing husband, Arnab Bagchi.
-A police officer, Satyaki "Rana" Sinha, offers to help.
+A poison gas attack on a Kolkata Metro Rail compartment kills all the passengers on board.
+Two years later, Vidya Bagchi (Vidya Balan), a pregnant British-Indian software engineer, arrives in Kolkata from London during the Durga Puja festivities in search of her missing husband, Arnab Bagchi.
+A police officer, Satyoki "Rana" Sinha, offers to help.
 Although Vidya claims that Arnab went to Kolkata on an assignment for the National Data Center (NDC), initial investigations suggest that no such person was employed by the NDC.